12 March 2017

-I went to France.
-Attended the coronation and wedding of Henri III, who was near my own age and new to the throne.
-I met with the king and his mother, Catherine de’ Medici, imperious in her black widow’s weeds.
+I crossed the Channel and made a beeline to Reims to attend the coronation and wedding of Henri III, near my own age and new to the French throne.
+I met with his Majesty and his mother, Catherine de’ Medici, imperious in her black widow’s weeds.

-I went to Italy.
-The north was a patchwork of republics and duchies.
+Then to Italy.
+Based in Venice, I wandered through the patchwork of republics and duchies in the north.
 The sky was blue, the sun was gold.
-Venice was home, but I wandered.

-In the spring of 1576, after barely a year away, I headed back to England.
-Had to.
-Crisis of liquidity.
-Father-in-law cut off my funds.
+In the spring of 1576 after barely a year away, I headed homeward.
+Had to: a crisis of liquidity, my funds cut off by my father-in-law.
 MY funds.

-Ran into pirates in the Channel.
+My ship was attacked by Dutch pirates in the Channel.
 Call it involuntary research.
-But I brought things back with me, inside of me, that no pox’d outlaw could steal.
+They took almost everything, but I brought things back inside my head that no freebooter could purloin.
 My tour had been a journey of immersion and absorption.
-It’s not only in Shakespeare* that you find my footsteps, though they’re easy to follow there.
+It’s not only in Shake-Speare that you can trace my footsteps, though they’re easy to follow there.
 It didn’t take long for the court to dub me the Italian Earl.
-I took it as a compliment.
+However they meant it, I took it as a compliment.

-I also brought a fashion home with me that April.
-A little thing, like a flower, ephemeral, that blossomed with a sweet smell, then faded.
-But it lasted longer than most fashions, and I was credited with its creation.
+I also brought home a new fashion that April.
+Ephemeral like a spring flower which blossoms with a sweet smell, then fades.
+But it lasted longer than most fashions or flowers, and I was credited with its creation.

 They were lovely hands, I don’t deny it.
-But the whole business was so blatant that her maids would make fun of her when she wasn’t around, exaggerating all her flutterings and twiddlings.
-Annie Vavasour was aping her once, had everyone laughing themselves into stitches, when in walked Bess, back from the close stool.
-She saw what was going on and slapped Anne so hard across the cheek that the poor girl had to lay on the vermilion with a trowel for a fortnight, to hide the bruise.
+But the whole gimmick was so obvious that her maids sometimes played at mocking her when she wasn’t around.
+Once Annie Vavasour aped the digit fidgets, had everyone tied into stitches when in walked Bess, back from the close stool.
+She saw what was up and slapped Anne so hard across the face that the poor girl had to lay on the vermilion with a trowel for a fortnight, to hide the bruise.

 Left, detail, Ditchley portrait (©NPG London),